 The information you provide to us will be held on our computers, in the servers of our cloud provider and/or in hard copy form.

 We use physical and technological security measures to protect your information from access by unauthorised persons and against unlawful processing and damage.
 Unfortunately, the transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of any data disclosed online.

 We recognise and appreciate the importance of responsible use of information collected from you.

 You have the right to ask us for copies of your personal information.
 You have the right to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete and to erase or restrict the processing of your personal information in certain circumstances.
 You have the right to object to processing if we are able to process your information because is in our legitimate interests.
 You also have the right to lodge a complaint with the supervisory authority (ICO).
 For the right to access there are some exemptions, which means you may not always receive all the information we process.

 If you have queries about the personal data provided or wish to withdraw your consent for us to process your personal data, please contact: firstname.lastname@example.org.

 Changes to this policy

+We use a cookies tool on our website which relies on implied consent of users.
 Most web browsers automatically accept cookies.
 If you do not wish to accept cookies, you may set your browser to refuse them or to alert you when they are sent (please read the information that came with your browser software to see how to do this).
 Furthermore, browsers may also allow users to see and delete cookies one by one.